 Brian has been a dedicated community leader for over 40 years and has been given several meaningful awards.
 The Jewish National Fund presented Brian with the Tree of Life Award and the Broward County Commission proclaimed May 12, 2006 as "Brian J. Sherr Appreciation Day."
 In 2002, American Friends of Ariel honored Brian at their 8th Annual Peace with Security Dinner.

-In addition, Brian was the Founder and the Chairman of the Board for First Southern Bank in Boca Raton.
+In addition, Brian was the Founder and the Chairman of the Board for First Southern Bank headquartered in Boca Raton which grew into a statewide organization.
 He served on the first Board of Directors for the National Ben Gamla Charter School Foundation Inc. which has established the nation's first Hebrew-English charter school.
 He is the founder and member of the Board of Directors for the Daniel Cantor Senior Center in Tamarac, Florida.
-He is a former board member of the Florida Atlantic University Foundation; past president of the Jewish Federation of Greater Fort Lauderdale; former board member of the Broward Center for the Performing Arts; former member of the Board of Governors for the Museum of Art in Fort Lauderdale; past president of Jewish Family Service of Broward County; and former Board Member of American Friends of Ariel.
-He currently serves on the Board of the Boca Raton Museum of Art.
+He was a former board member of the Florida Atlantic University Foundation; past president of the Jewish Federation of Greater Fort Lauderdale; former board member of the Broward Center for the Performing Arts; former member of the Board of Governors for the Museum of Art in Fort Lauderdale; past president and board member of Jewish Family Service of Broward County; and former Board Member of American Friends of Ariel and the Boca Raton Museum of Art.

 - Disputes, resolutions, and workouts

 - Acquisitions and complex negotiations and dispositions